Four steps to a strong identity foundation with Azure Active Directory

 Enable secure remote access to apps

 Azure AD Application Proxy provides a simple solution for organizations to publish on-premises apps to the cloud for remote users who need access to internal apps in a secure manner.
-After a single sign-on to Azure AD, users can access both cloud and on-premises applications through external URLs or an internal application portal.
+After single sign-on to Azure AD, users can access both cloud and on-premises applications through external URLs or the My Apps portal.

 Azure AD Application Proxy offers the following benefits: